-Personally, I take a one or two pumps, two or three times a day, or when some little owwie gets my attention, I take two or three spritzes.
+Personally, I take a one or two pumps, two or three times a day, or whenever some little owwie gets my attention, I take two or three spritzes.
 I don’t have to resort to medication, which I would have before I found this product.
 Although the primary effects diminish after several hours, I find that once the original problem is taken care of, and that neurological wind-up effect is gone, the relief lasts the rest of the day.
 I’ve never had to take more than the recommended 4 spritzes in a day.

 These experiences made me an absolute believer in PrimeMyBody!
 It’s very rare to get such quick, dramatic responses from anything other than an intravenous injection, so I am quite pleased and amazed!